Stanford Otology Course

 The course will facilitate the development and refinement of clinical skills for managing this patient population.
 The instructional format consists of lectures, digital imaging, discussion, live demonstrations and hands-on practice.

-Department of Otolaryngology/Head & Neck Surgery
+Professor of Otolaryngology — Head & Neck Surgery